SwiftKeyCode/SwiftKeyCode/README.md

 # KeyCode

-A Framework for ease of use in creating presentations using SwiftUI.
+A Framework for creating presentations using SwiftUI.

 ## Setup